douglasbouchet/SwissFarmSimulation/src/main/scala/Enhancement.md

-- New trait InteractivSim.
+- **New trait InteractivSim**.
 Goal: Give possibility to interact with other Sim
   - Keep track of the state of each Sim it can interact with ()
   - Interact = apply a function to a Sim
   - Usefull for example if you want to model influence of weather on cereals, during the time their growth

-- New abstract class "SimCommodity".
+- **New abstract class "SimCommodity"**.
 Goal: simulate some commodities in order to have a more complex simulation
   - It extends Commodity (saleable, purchaseable, consumable)
   - It extends InteractivSim
   - e.g simulate each cereal individually, to measure its dryness, its weight, if insects are eating it ...

-- class ProductionLineSpec:
+- **class ProductionLineSpec**:
   - New class parameters: "simulated_commodities: List[Commodity]", and a function: (List[Commodity]) => (Commodity, Int)
   - Type not SimCommodities, in case you want basic plastic bag factory, without simulating the bags, the produced function does not depend on state of simulated_commodities (always the same, no outside influence)
   - produced is not known in advance, but can be computed with the function